 Have you all heard that Alexis Sanchez is entering the last year of his contract at Arsenal?
-Or that Man City, Chelsea, and Bayern Munich are all interested?
+Or that Manchester City, Chelsea, and Bayern Munich are all interested?
 Didn’t think so.

 While the above questions are meant to be rhetorical, the possibility of the Chilean leaving Arsenal feels very real.
-The team will not play in the Champions League next year, and finished a whipping 18 points below Chelsea in last year’s Premier League.
+The team will not play in the Champions League next year and finished a whopping 18 points below Chelsea in last year’s Premier League.

-The good news is that Arsenal are reportedly offering a stupidly high salary of $385,000 per week (about $16 million per year).
-Hopefully that’s an offer he can’t refuse.
+The good news is that Arsenal are reportedly offering a pay raise.
+The reported figure is in the region of $385,000 per week (about $16 million per year).
+Hopefully, that’s an offer he can’t refuse.

 Alexis has made 145 appearances for Arsenal, scoring 72 goals in all competitions.
 In fact, three of his four highest goal tallies have come for the Gunners; 30 last year, 17 the year before, and 25 in his maiden campaign.